 A significant governance proposal has been approved by the Bitcoin-native DeFi protocol Liquidium, introducing a revamped staking model linked to the platform’s revenue stream.

-An increase of more than 73.3% has been recorded in the protocol’s native token, LIQ, since the approval of the proposal earlier this week.
-According to data from CoinGecko, it was being traded at approximately $0.25 at the time of reporting.
+The protocol’s native token, LIQ, has surged more than 73.3% since the proposal’s approval earlier this week.
+According to CoinGecko data, it was trading at approximately $0.25 at the time of reporting.

 Liquidium Launches New Staking Feature

-It was confirmed by the Liquidium Foundation on May 13 that LIP-12 had been passed with unanimous support from the community, representing a major milestone in the protocol’s progression.
+The Liquidium Foundation confirmed on May 13 that the community had unanimously passed LIP-12, marking a major milestone in the protocol’s progression.

-A staking mechanism has been introduced through LIP-12, allowing LIQ holders to receive rewards that are directly linked to the platform’s revenue.
+LIP-12 introduced a staking mechanism that enables LIQ holders to earn rewards directly tied to the platform’s revenue.

-Under the updated model, LIQ tokens can be staked by users in exchange for sLIQ, a liquid staking derivative that represents their portion of the staking pool.
+Under the updated model, users stake their LIQ tokens to receive sLIQ, a liquid staking derivative that reflects their share of the staking pool.

-The initiative has been structured to encourage long-term token retention and to create sustained demand via automated buybacks.
-It was noted by the foundation that development is currently in progress, with an official launch date expected to be revealed shortly.
+The initiative aims to promote long-term token retention and generate sustained demand through automated buybacks.
+The foundation noted that development is underway and will announce the official launch date soon.

 Unveiling a New Identity

-In conjunction with the staking initiative, a rebranding has been carried out by Liquidium, changing its name from LiquidiumFi to LiquidiumWTF.
+In conjunction with the staking initiative, Liquidium rebranded itself from LiquidiumFi to LiquidiumWTF.

-It was explained by the protocol that the revised name has been intended to represent the platform’s alignment with Bitcoin’s experimental frontiers, such as Ordinals and the memecoin culture.
+The protocol explained that the revised name reflects the platform’s alignment with Bitcoin’s experimental frontiers, including Ordinals and the memecoin culture.

-The rebrand was described by Liquidium CTO Peter Giammanco as a reflection of the platform’s path in developing DeFi tools on the Bitcoin network.
-He highlighted that significant effort has been made by the team to simplify intricate technologies while preserving the fundamental principles of Bitcoin.
+Liquidium CTO Peter Giammanco described the rebrand as a reflection of the platform’s journey in building DeFi tools on the Bitcoin network.
+He emphasized that the team has worked hard to simplify complex technologies while upholding Bitcoin’s core principles.

 The goal has always been to turn complexity into clarity, to take what feels impossible on Bitcoin and make it feel intuitive.
 That ethos is baked into everything we do.